captainbrosset/patrickbrosset.com/content/slides/CSSDay-2026/notes.md

 ### Let's have fun

-Pro tip: if you want to have fun, create a website.
-Any site.
-Even broken, even half finished.
-Trying stuff out and putting it out there is a great way to join this community.
-Of post things on codepen.
-The key is, if it's out there, other people can see it, learn from it, and folks who build browsers can see it too, and make the platform better.

-So let's have fun for a little bit!

 My job at Microsoft very often involves being the very first real tester for new features.
 I do DevRel, which means engineers and PMs come to me with early prototypes, and get to test them early.
 I'm very fortunate because that means having fun with new things, and learning about them, is literally part of my job.